sunfounder/raphael-kit/docs/source/scratch/scratch_1.8_service_bell.rst

 .. note::

-  If your Raspberry Pi is connected to a screen with speakers, it may cause no sound from this external speaker, please refer to :ref:`Change Audio Output` for the solution.
+  If your Raspberry Pi is connected to a screen with speakers, it may cause no sound from this external speaker, please refer to :ref:`change_audio_output` for the solution.

-  Also, if you want to adjust the volume level, please refer to :ref:`Adjust Volume`.
+  Also, if you want to adjust the volume level, please refer to :ref:`adjust_volume`.

 Tips on Sprite
 ----------------